pmcgoohan/targeting-zero-mev/content-layer.md

 While the distributed pickers and shufflers ideally change from block to block, the centralized system pickers and shufflers remain relatively constant, changing slowly over time according to some much longer term process.

 This extra random element may mean we need fewer distributed pickers and shufflers in the main set which decreases halting, although we now have the risk of halting from the centralized parties.
+Centralized parties could be skipped in rotation.

-We may have a partially distributed system picker which combines transaction lists from many light volunteer nodes into a single picker list.
+We may have a partially distributed system picker and shuffler which combines lists/entropy from many light volunteer nodes into a single node.
 This is a good way of involving large numbers of interested parties that are not willing or able to risk a slashable deposit.

 ### Scheduler